4. Library Routines¶

 The run-time system library does not provide the Fortran header yet.

-The nanos6_spawn_function allows to asynchrously spawn a new function that will leverage the run-time system resources:
+allows to asynchronously spawn a new function that will leverage the run-time system resources:

 void nanos6_spawn_function(